IMG 7099 japan airlines,jal,business class,A350

 Besides the entertainment system, you can also use the remote for a variety of other functions, such as the calling the crew and controlling lights, windows and the seat.
 It’s nice that you can do all of this from one location.
 Note that window control is possible because the A350 had the window dimming technology that we first saw on the Boeing 787.

 Within half an hour or so, a flight attendant came by to ask if I wanted a snack.
-I liked this proactive attitude – given that the meal service would be served much later, it was very nice that they came by to ask if we wanted something before that.
-And is somebody asks me if I want food, how can I say no?
+I liked this proactive attitude – given that the meal service would be served much later, it was nice that she came by to ask if we wanted something before that.
+And how can I say no?
 Illustrating the height of the walls, she sort of poked her head over the edge and grabbed my attention by calling out.
-This was a little funny to me, as usually a flight attendant would just appear next to your seat and a little in front of you, perhaps bend down or kneel onto the floor to speak with you at eye level.
-This wasn’t quite as possible here, given the height of the walls.
+This was a little funny to me, as usually a flight attendant would just appear by your seat.
+This wasn’t quite possible here, given the height of the walls.

 As you can see, there’s a substantial list of alcoholic beverages, as well as three food menus: